MCERQUA/echo2/clients/Josh/Muscle_Car_Blogs/project_status.md

 5. **Article Draft** (100% complete)
    - Comprehensive 8-part structure created
-   - Initial draft complete (March 26, 2025)
+   - Draft completed (March 26, 2025)
    - Included sections on practical considerations, financial analysis, owner experiences, modifications, and future market trends
    - Balanced content addressing both emotional appeal of classics and practical benefits of modern Hellcats
    - Created framework for external link integration

 ### Big-Block Alternatives Article Status

-This topic has not yet been started and will commence after further progress on the first two articles.
+This topic has not yet been started and will commence as the next priority.

 ### Project Timeline